GSejas/markdown-toolbar/docs/testing/strategy.md

 ## Executive Summary

-This document outlines the comprehensive testing strategy for the Markdown Toolbar VS Code extension.
+This document outlines the comprehensive testing strategy for the Markdown Extended Toolbar VS Code extension.
 The testing approach covers unit testing, integration testing, end-to-end testing, and performance testing to ensure code quality, reliability, and security.

 ## 🎯 Testing Objectives